lbrenman/fusion-json-to-toon-java-service/README.md

 [Token-Oriented Object Notation (TOON)](https://github.com/toon-format/spec) is a compact, human-readable encoding of the JSON data model for LLM prompts.

 If you are sending JSON data to your LLM, you can benefit from converting your JSON to TOON to (1) reduce token costs by anywhere from 20-60% and (2) reduce token count to not exceed any token per minute (TPM) rate limiting.
+This applies both to making LLM Connector calls in a Fusion integration or returning data to a calling LLM from a Fusion API or MCP.

 TOON provides a lossless serialization of the same objects, arrays, and primitives as JSON, but in a syntax that minimizes tokens and makes structure easy for models to follow.